drshahizan/software-engineering/materials/sec01/mod6.md

 Documenting the architecture of a system is essential for ensuring that everyone involved in the development, maintenance, and use of the system has a clear understanding of its design, components, and behavior.
 Here are some best practices for documenting the architecture of a system:

-1. Use standard notation: Use standard notations such as Unified Modeling Language (UML) to document the architecture of the system.
+1.  **Use standard notation**: Use standard notations such as Unified Modeling Language (UML) to document the architecture of the system.
 This will help ensure that the documentation is consistent and can be easily understood by others.

-2. Use diagrams: Use diagrams to illustrate the various components, interactions, and relationships within the system.
+2.  **Use diagrams**: Use diagrams to illustrate the various components, interactions, and relationships within the system.
 Examples of diagrams that can be used include use case diagrams, sequence diagrams, activity diagrams, and class diagrams.

-3. Include descriptions: Along with diagrams, provide descriptions of each component and its behavior within the system.
+3.  **Include descriptions**: Along with diagrams, provide descriptions of each component and its behavior within the system.
 This will help ensure that everyone involved in the system has a clear understanding of its design and operation.

-4. Document non-functional requirements: Document non-functional requirements such as performance, reliability, and scalability.
+4.  **Document non-functional requirements**: Document non-functional requirements such as performance, reliability, and scalability.
 These requirements should be clearly defined and measurable to ensure that the system meets the desired performance standards.

-5. Use a consistent structure: Use a consistent structure for the documentation to ensure that it is easy to navigate and understand.
+5.  **Use a consistent structure**: Use a consistent structure for the documentation to ensure that it is easy to navigate and understand.
 For example, organize the documentation into sections such as overview, components, interactions, and non-functional requirements.

-6. Keep the documentation up-to-date: The documentation should be kept up-to-date throughout the development and maintenance of the system.
+6.  **Keep the documentation up-to-date**: The documentation should be kept up-to-date throughout the development and maintenance of the system.
 Any changes to the system design should be reflected in the documentation to ensure that it remains accurate and relevant.

 Overall, the documentation of the architecture of a system should be clear, concise, and easy to understand.
 It should provide a comprehensive view of the system's design, components, and behavior, and should be regularly updated to ensure its accuracy and relevance.